Pheochromocytomas and Paragangliomas

 - Feeling sick (with or without being sick)

 - Changes in blood sugar levels

-Many of the symptoms listed above are related to the high blood pressure (hypertension) that can be caused due to this tumor.
+Many of the symptoms listed above are related to the high blood pressure (hypertension) that can be caused by the tumor.
 It is thought that one case of hypertension in every 500-1000 patients is due to pheochromocytoma.
 Hypertension in patients with undiagnosed pheos can be very difficult to control; however, once a diagnosis is made, special drugs are available to help to control it.
 Some paras do not produce any catecholamines, so common symptoms mentioned above do not appear.

-Sometimes pheos may be found before they have the chance to cause symptoms.
+Sometimes pheos and paras may be found before they have the chance to cause symptoms.
 This may happen when a person is having a scan for another reason.
-It may also be because they have a condition or genetic mutation which indicates a higher risk of developing a pheo or para, so they are scanned regularly to look for.
+It may also occur because they have a condition or genetic mutation which indicates a higher risk of developing a pheo or para, so they are scanned regularly to look for the tumors.